FedeDP/container_plugin/README.md

 Every time a clone/fork/execve event gets parsed, we attach to its thread table entry the information about the container_id, extracted through a regex by looking at the `cgroups` field, in a foreign key.
 Once the extraction is requested for a thread, the container_id is then used as key to access our plugin's internal container metadata cache, and the requested infos extracted.

+Note, however, that for some container engines, namely `{bpm,lxc,libvirt_lcx}`, we only support fetching generic info, ie: the container ID and the container type.
+Given that there is no "listener" SDK to attach to, for these engines the `async` event is generated directly by the C++ code, as soon as the container ID is retrieved.

 ### Plugin official name

 `container`